jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 * The objective function returns a 1D column vector *f*, in which each element corresponds to the value of f at a different set of input parameter values

-### Writing an Objective Function for a constrained optimisation
+### Writing an Objective Function for a Constrained Optimisation

-For a unconstrained optimisation, your objective function must:
+For an unconstrained optimisation, your objective function must:
 * Take a SNOBFit object (an instance of the SNOBFit class) as its only argument
 * Return a 2D array of objective function values at each set of input parameters
 * Each row of the output array corresponds to the set of property values at a different set of reaction conditions